Healthy Work Tools

 What is the next step?

-If you have collected surveys from enough people using the StressAssess survey, you’re probably wondering what to do about these results (beyond what the survey recommends).
+If you have collected surveys from enough people using the Healthy Work Survey, you’re probably wondering what to do about these results (beyond what the survey recommends).

 While workers need their own personal resources to help them cope, we also provide information about the importance of working together to get organizational change.
 (See Healthy Work Tools for Individuals to learn more.)